Do you have entitlement to contractual sick pay or will it be statutory sick pay only?

 Facing the possibility of ill health retirement?

-The RCN has advice on NHS ill health retirement application and appeal process.
+The RCN has advice on the NHS ill health retirement application and appeal process.
 If you suffer from permanent ill health that affects your employment you may be facing the possibility of having to consider ill health retirement.
 The guide gives advice for before, during and after the application process.

 Non-members can access a fact sheet on ill health retirement on the NHS Business Services Authority website.